 “Data is such a hot topic these days,” added Deonarine.
 “HR teams are constantly using data to try to guide their decision making, but it really comes down to the data they’re using and how effective it is in addressing the problem.”

 For instance, if an organization is having a turnover issue, they can use all the data in the world to identify the issue – it’s not going to help in making any useful decisions in resolving it.

 “HR has a lot of data to contend with, the majority of which seem to point to problems rather than solutions.
 So, throughout my work, I’ve been trying to find ways to address this.
-Typically, it has revolved around incorporating some sort of assessment, be it emotional intelligence or personality or cognitive ability, and then taking the results of those assessments and figuring out how it correlates with particular issues.”
+Typically, it has revolved around incorporating some sort of assessment, be it personality, situational judgement or cognitive ability, and then taking the results of those assessments and figuring out how it aligns with particular issues.”

 Whatever the case, it’s important for HR to remember that data is only part of the solution.
 In order to make any real, meaningful changes, employers need to combine the stats with further assessments.